How Do Online Depreciation Calculators Work?

 How Do You Calculate Depreciation?

-Depreciation can be estimated using a variety of approaches, including: Straight Line depreciation method:
+Depreciation can be estimated using a variety of approaches.
+Includes Straight Line Depreciation method:

 Annual Depreciation = Asset Cost - Salvation Value / Useful Life